YevgeniYagudin/Matrix-multiplier-Verilog/README.md

 ![image](https://github.com/user-attachments/assets/68bb0288-93af-4cf0-884f-df6b3875b290)

 Matrix Multiplication Hardware Accelerator
-This project implements a hardware accelerator for matrix multiplication using Verilog and SystemVerilog.
-The design efficiently computes
+This project implements a hardware accelerator for matrix multiplication using Verilog and SystemVerilog on HDL designer.
-F=A*B+C with configurable parameters and robust error handling, including overflow, underflow, and negative flags.
+Tested and verified on QuestaSim and ModelSim.
+The design efficiently computes F=A*B+C with configurable parameters and robust error handling, including overflow, underflow, and negative flags.

 The architecture is divided into three key blocks: